nrjohnstone/AmbientContext.LogService.Serilog/README.md

 # Usage

-The AmbientLogService should be added to a class as a read only public property.
+The AmbientLogService should be added to each class requiring logging as a read only public property.

 It should be read only to prevent the reference to the instance of the AmbientLogService being changed and it should be a public property to allow setting of the ILogger instance for testing purposes.